Cape Verde: Demographics

 Cape Verde had a population of 491,233 in 2021.
 A large proportion (236,000) of Cape Verdeans live on Santiago.
 Cape Verdeans are descendants of Africans (free or enslaved) and Europeans of various origins.
-There are also Cape Verdeans who have Jewish ancestors from North Africa, mainly on Boa Vista, Santiago and Santo Antão.
+There are also Cape Verdeans who have Jewish ancestors from North Africa, mainly on Boa Vista, Santiago, and Santo Antão.
+The history of the Jews in Cape Verde dates back to the expulsion from Portugal.

 The country's historical trajectory included, from the beginning, a process of social class formation.
 At this moment, the absence of a "bourgeoisie" can be seen, but the existence of several types of "petty bourgeoisie" is numerically significant.
 The majority of the population is, however, made up of the peasantry and some working class.

 Languages

 The official language is Portuguese.
 It is the language of instruction and government.
 It is also used in newspapers, television, and radio.
 Cape Verdean Creole (Kriolu) is used colloquially and is the mother tongue of virtually all Cape Verdeans.
 The national constitution calls for measures to give it parity with Portuguese.
 There is a substantial body of literature in Creole, especially in the Santiago Creole and the São Vicente Creole.
 Kriolu has been gaining prestige since the nation's independence from Portugal.

-The differences between the forms of the language within the islands have been a major obstacle in the way of standardisation of the language.
+The differences between the forms of the language within the islands have been a major obstacle to the standardization of the language.
 Some people have advocated the development of two standards: a north (Barlavento) standard, centred on the São Vicente Creole, and a south (Sotavento) standard, centred on the Santiago Creole.
-Manuel Veiga, a linguist and minister of culture of Cape Verde, is the premier proponent of Kriolu's officialisation and standardisation.
+Manuel Veiga, a linguist and minister of culture of Cape Verde, is the premier proponent of Kriolu's officialization and standardization.

 Religion

-The vast majority of Cape Verdeans are Christian; reflecting centuries of Portuguese rule, Catholics make up the single largest religious community, at just under 80 percent, as of 2010 (slightly down from 85 percent of the population in 2007).
+The vast majority of Cape Verdeans are Christian; reflecting centuries of Portuguese rule, Roman Catholics make up the single largest religious community, at just under 80 percent, as of 2010 (slightly down from 85 percent of the population in 2007).
+The country is divided into two Roman Catholic dioceses: the Diocese of Mindelo and the Diocese of Santiago de Cabo Verde.
 Most other religious groups are Protestant, with the evangelical Church of the Nazarene forming the second largest community; other sizeable denominations are the Seventh-day Adventist Church, the Assemblies of God, the Universal Church of the Kingdom of God and the Church of Jesus Christ of Latter-day Saints.
 Islam is the largest minority religion.
 Judaism had a historical presence during the colonial era.
 Atheists constitute less than 1 percent of the population.
-Many Cape Verdeans syncretise Christianity with indigenous African beliefs and customs.
+Many Cape Verdeans syncretize Christianity with indigenous African beliefs and customs.